Schaefer's theorem for graphs: Overview of the proof

-The proof of the dichotomy claimed in Theorem~\ref{thm:main} is followed by Section~\ref{sect:classification} in which the theorem is stated in more detail and the decidability part of the theorem is derived.
+The proof of the dichotomy claimed in Theorem~\ref{thm:main} is followed by Section~\ref{sect:classification} in which the classification is stated in more detail and the decidability part of the theorem is derived.